 You’ve probably heard a lot about coronavirus testing recently.
 If you think you or a loved one have coronavirus disease 2019 (COVID-19) and need a test, contact us at 941-845-4621 to schedule an appointment, or you can book an appointment online by visiting our website www.primehealthuc.com and clicking on the top of our homepage where it says appointments.
 You can also walk into our clinic at any time between the hours of 8 am and 8 pm Monday through Friday, or 8 am and 6 pm Saturday and Sunday.

 At PrimeHealth Urgent Care, we’ve been responding to the COVID-19 (coronavirus) pandemic by sanitizing and equipping our clinic for our patients.
 Your safety is our top priority.
 We have taken steps to ensure that your visit to PrimeHealth Urgent Care is safer than ever before.
-We ask that when you arrive to our clinic, you give us a call letting us know you are outside.
-You can wait outside of our clinic or in the comfort of your car until we text or call you to come in.
-We only let patients come in one at a time.
 We ask that you come in with a face mask.
 If you don’t have one, we will provide you with one.
 We avoid any crowding in the halls.
-Our staff is wearing face masks at all times.
+Our staff wears face masks at all times.
 We’ve reconfigured our reception areas to promote social distancing, including the installation of plexiglass dividers at check-in windows.
 Once in our clinic, you will be taken into one of our sanitized exam rooms.
-We’ve enhanced our cleaning practices and use medical-grade disinfectant approved by the Centers for Disease Control and Prevention (CDC).
-Each one of our rooms, waiting area, front desk and x-ray room have been equipped with the most powerful table top air purifiers on the market that are capable of removing 99.9% of particles.
-Our purifiers have filters that are rated higher than True HEPA, which is considered medical grade air filtration.
+We’ve enhanced our cleaning practices and use medical-grade disinfectants approved by the Centers for Disease Control and Prevention (CDC).
+Each one of our rooms, waiting area, front desk, and x-ray rooms have been equipped with the most powerful tabletop air purifiers on the market that are capable of removing 99.9% of particles.
+Our purifiers have filters that are rated higher than True HEPA, which is considered medical-grade air filtration.
 Our main goal is to keep our patients safe.

 There are two different types of tests: diagnostic tests and antibody tests.

 A diagnostic test can show if you have an active coronavirus infection and should take steps to quarantine or isolate yourself from others.
-Currently there are two types of diagnostic tests which detect the virus: molecular tests, such as RT-PCR tests, that detect the virus’s genetic material, and antigen tests that detect specific proteins on the surface of the virus.
-The MOST RELIABLE test is the molecular RT-PCR test which uses a deep nasal swab.
-It is usually the best option, because it will have fewer false negative results than other diagnostic tests.
-This is the test we perform at PrimeHealth Urgent Care.
-Most, if not all states are only accepting the molecular test in order to be able to travel into the state.
-As well, most, if not all colleges and universities; hospitals and most employers are only accepting the molecular test AND NOT the antigen test, which is an instant test, for emergency use only.
-We can have the results of your molecular RT-PCR test within 48-72 business hours.
+Currently, there are two types of diagnostic tests that detect the virus: molecular tests, such as RT-PCR tests and TMA tests, that detect the virus’s genetic material, and antigen tests that detect specific proteins on the surface of the virus.
+The most reliable test is the molecular RT-PCR test, which uses a deep nasal swab.
+It is usually the best option because it will have fewer false-negative results than other diagnostic tests.
+The antigen test is an instant test that takes less than 10 minutes to obtain a result and is for emergency use only.

 Anyone suffering from the symptoms commonly associated with COVID-19 infection should be tested.
 COVID-19 affects different people in different ways.
 Infected people have had a wide range of symptoms reported – from mild symptoms to severe illness.